Short Bowel Syndrome in Children

-If your child has had a large part of his or her small intestine removed, his or her healthcare provider will look for short bowel syndrome.
-If your child has a history of surgery and symptoms of short bowel syndrome, he or she is likely to have the condition.
-Diagnosing small bowel syndrome may be trickier if your child is born with the condition.
+If your child has had a large part of their small intestine removed, their healthcare provider will watch for short bowel syndrome.
+If your child has a history of surgery and symptoms of short bowel syndrome, they have a much higher risk of developing the condition.
+Diagnosing it may be harder if your child is born with the condition.

-Your child’s healthcare provider may rule out other causes of your symptoms.
-He or she will do an exam and ask about your child’s symptoms.
-Your child’s healthcare provider may also do other tests.
+Your child’s provider may rule out other causes of their symptoms.
+The provider will do an exam and ask about their symptoms.
+Your child may also need other tests.
 These can include:

 - Tests to check for nutritional deficiencies

-- X-ray or CT scan of your child’s abdomen, to look for complications
+- X-ray, CT scan, or ultrasound of the belly to look for complications

-- Endoscopy, to look at your child’s esophagus, stomach, and early duodenum
+- Endoscopy to look at the esophagus, stomach, and early duodenum

 How is short bowel syndrome treated in a child?

 Treatment depends on how severe the condition is.
-It also depends on how long it’s been since your child had his or her small intestine removed.
+It also depends on how long it’s been since your child had surgery to remove the small intestine.

 After surgery, your child’s remaining intestine slowly adapts.
 Over time, it is able to absorb nutrients better.
-This process can take a year or two.
+This process can take 1 or 2 years.
 This varies depending on how much and what part of your child’s small intestine was taken out.

-Your child will likely have feedings through an IV (parenteral) after surgery.
-This means that he or she won’t eat anything.
-Instead, he or she will get nutrients through a tube placed in the vein.
+Your child will likely have feedings through an IV (intravenous) line after surgery.
+This is called parenteral nutrition.
+This means that they won’t eat solid foods right away.
+Instead they will get liquid nutrients through a tube placed in the vein.

-As your child recovers, his or her healthcare provider may slowly start enteral feedings.
-This gives liquid nutrition directly to your child’s stomach or small intestine through a feeding tube.
-Over time, your child’s healthcare provider will try to increase the enteral feedings and decrease the parenteral feedings.
-If your child is a baby, he or she may be able to get breastmilk in the enteral feeding.
+As your child recovers, their provider may slowly start enteral feedings.
+This gives thickened liquid nutrition directly to your child’s stomach or small intestine through a feeding tube.
+Over time, provider will try to increase the enteral feedings and decrease the parenteral feedings.
+If your child is a baby, breastmilk may be given in the enteral feeding.

-Your child’s healthcare provider may eventually move him or her to oral feedings.
-He or she will need to eat small meals often.
-He or she will also need to stay away from foods that are high in simple carbohydrates, such as juices.
+Your child may eventually be able to have feedings by mouth (orally).
+Your child will need to eat small meals often.
+They should stay away from foods that are high in sugars, fats, protein, and fiber.
 Your child may need more calories than other children because of the loss of part of the intestine.

 Some people with severe short bowel syndrome will need long-term parenteral nutrition.
 This can sometimes cause problems.
 If this happens, your child may need a small intestine transplantation.
-Or your child’s healthcare provider may suggest a non-transplantation surgery.
+Or your child’s healthcare provider may advise a nontransplantation surgery.
 This can improve how your child absorbs nutrients.